 In Manitoba, on July 12, 2016, the Company signed a non-binding Letter of Intent ("LOI") whereby the Company could acquire a 100% interest in the Little Stull Lake Gold project in Northern Manitoba from Puma Exploration Inc. (TSXV:PUM) ("Puma").
 The Company made an initial \$50,000 deposit to Puma that provided the Company with an exclusive due diligence period during while the Company continued to evaluate the project and negotiate a definitive acquisition agreement.
 On October 7, 2016, the Company signed a definitive acquisition agreement, whereby BWR could acquire a 100% interest in the Little Stull Lake Gold project.
 On December 6, 2016, the Company received TSX-V approval for the acquisition.
-The Little Stull Lake Gold project consists of 20 staked mining claims covering approximately 2,387 hectares that cover the main historical exploration sites for the project.
+The Little Stull Lake Gold project consists of 20 staked mining claims covering approximately 2,387 hectares that cover the main historical exploration sites for the project over a strike length of 9.2 kilometers.
 The staked claims were originally staked in 1984 - 1986 and have applied assessment credits making them valid until 2025 and beyond.
 The 20 claims are surrounded by the Kistigan Mineral Exploration License (M.E.L.
 1026A) application covering an area of approximately 15,640 hectares.
 The western extension of the project area is covered by the Edmund Mineral Exploration License (M.E.L.
 426A) application covering an area of approximately 20,308 hectares.
 The Little Stull Lake Project covers exploration rights over an aggregate total of 38,335 hectares (approximately 384 square kilometers), including the 20 claims and the two Mineral Exploration Licenses.

 During the year ended November 30, 2019, the Company acquired Hage for \$2 from its shareholders which included directors of BWR.
+Hage is the registered holder of the 20 claims that constitute the Shunsby Property.
 Accordingly, the acquisition has been accounted for as an asset acquisition.

-The Company has no revenues, so its ability to ensure continuing operations is dependent on its completing the acquisition of its mineral property interests, the discovery of economically recoverable resources, confirmation of its interest in the underlying mineral claims, and its ability to obtain necessary financing to complete the exploration activities, development and future profitable production.
+The Company has no revenues, so its ability to ensure continuing operations is dependent on its completing the acquisition of its mineral property interests, the discovery of economically recoverable resources, confirmation of its interest in the underlying mineral claims, and its ability to obtain necessary permits and financing to complete the exploration activities, development and future profitable production.
 The Board of Directors and management of BWR will continue to monitor the financial and commodity markets and their effect on BWR's business.